Skip to Main Content

 What insurance coverage do your drone operations have?

-All operations carry comprehensive liability insurance meeting French regulatory requirements (minimum €1M, typically €5M for production work).
-We can provide certificates of insurance for production documentation.
+Every flight carries full liability insurance that meets French rules (minimum €1M, mostly €5M for production work).
+We can issue certificates of insurance for your production records.

 Can drones work alongside other camera platforms?